 We cannot control the circumstances that may cause our stress.
 We will continue to have times when the work hours get long, the kids get sick, and the car breaks down.
 But, we can choose how we respond to these circumstances and get a better grip on our stress.

 Mind Your Self-Care

 I don’t know about you, but when I am feeling stressed, my self-care can be the first thing that gets dropped.
-I indulge myself with food that I know will make me sluggish and tired the next day.
-I cut into needed sleep by mindlessly watching television.
-I hit the snooze button over and over.
+I indulge myself with food that I know will make me sluggish and tired the next day and cut into needed sleep by mindlessly watching television.
+And yes, I hit the snooze button over and over.
 And forget about exercise – I’m way too stressed for that!

 This pattern, of course, only increases the stress I feel.
 I wake up more drained and groggy the next day.
 I often start out behind and never seem to catch back up.
 And, at the end of the day – surprise! – I’m even more stressed than I was before.

 To combat this cycle, I’ve developed a list of supportive activities that I know will help me ease stress in a healthier way.
 Getting outside as much as possible, even if it’s only parking the car a few spaces further away and really enjoying the walk into the office or the store.
 Or eating dinner outside with my family instead of in the kitchen.
 Taking a warm bath and drinking a cup of hot tea.
 Getting an extra fifteen to thirty minutes of sleep.
 Listening to music that supports my mood.